impostorsguides/impostorsguides.github.io/rbenv/1-o-content.md

 }
 ```

-Here we don’t do any of the setup we did for the last test, we simply run the command with the `RBENV_VERSION` env var set.
-Because we didn’t do any of the setup (such as creating the fake directory under RBENV’s `/versions` directory), we assert that the test should fail, and that a specific error should be printed.
+Here we don't do any of the setup we did for the last test, we simply run the command with the `RBENV_VERSION` env var set.
+Because we didn't do any of the setup (such as creating the fake directory under RBENV's `/versions` directory), we assert that the test should fail, and that a specific error should be printed.

 Next test: